durrcommasteven/durrcommasteven.github.io/_posts/2024-10-01-shiny-balls.md

 Each wall in my room has its own shade of gray.
 But this alone really does not look good.
 Depth isn't really conveyed well.

-Humans rely heavily on shading to infer depth, so let's add some shading in here.
+Humans rely heavily on shading to infer depth so let's add some shading in here.
 The further away a point on the wall is from the observer, the darker its shade will be.
-After a little tinkering, I settled on this function to make things look pretty
+After a little tinkering I settled on this function to make things look pretty

 $$
 \text{shade} = \frac{\text{init_shade}}{(0.1 + \text{wall_distance}/2)^{1.2}}